github/docs/content/github/managing-your-work-on-github/closing-a-project-board.md

 ---
 title: Closing a project board
-intro: 'If you''ve completed all the tasks in a project board or no longer need to use a project board, you can close the project board.'
+intro: 'If you\'ve completed all the tasks in a project board or no longer need to use a project board, you can close the project board.'
 redirect_from:
   - /articles/closing-a-project/
   - /articles/closing-a-project-board